Xuanyu Chen

 About

-I am a physical oceanographer interested in understanding ocean's imprints on the atmospheric boundary layer and in improving their representations in numerical models.
+I am a physical oceanographer interested in understanding ocean's imprints on the atmospheric boundary layer and in improving their representations in numerical weather prediction and climate models.

-Imprints of the ocean can be generated by dynamical features (e.g., ocean surface gravity waves) or thermodynamical features (e.g., sea surface temperature anomalies).
-I was introduced to the first aspect through ocean surface gravity waves during my Ph.D. training at GSO/URI.
-I investigated how shoaling waves modulate air-sea momentum flux in finite waters during landfalling hurricanes.
-At CIRES/PSL, I pivoted to the second aspect and have been investigating the impacts of weak submesoscale to mesoscale SST anomalies on atmospheric shallow convection and mesoscale trade cumulus organization.
+Imprints of the ocean can be generated by dynamical features (e.g., ocean surface gravity waves, ocean currents) or thermodynamical features (e.g., sea surface temperature fronts, ocean eddies).
+I had the chance to appreciate the first aspect through ocean surface gravity waves during my Ph.D. training at GSO/URI.
+I investigated how shoaling waves modulate air-sea momentum flux in finite waters during landfalling hurricanes and its subsequent impacts on storm surge prediction.
+At CIRES/PSL, I now pivot to the second aspect and have been investigating the impacts of weak submesoscale to mesoscale SST spatial anomalies on atmospheric shallow convection and mesoscale trade cumulus organization using both observations and numerical models.

 Research Interests